Arachnidd/rolimons-trade-ad/README.md

 # Tutorial on how to setup and host it for COMPLETELY FREE!

+##⚠️This tutorial is for render, HOWEVER, render is SUPER unstable, it is recommended to run on your pc! ⚠️
 ## 1. Get your rolimons token.
 You can do this by going to inspect element > application > cookies > _Roliverification OR easier way is just downloading editthiscookie from https://chromewebstore.google.com/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg and getting the _Roliverification ![image](https://github.com/ArachnidRB/rolimons-trade-ad/assets/89037932/0885d0c5-afbb-4f85-ae9e-e9a9223a6d9b)
 ## 2. Create a github account.